Registration as an intern for funeral director interns and embalmer interns will not be renewed after the expiration date of their fifth license.

 RCW 18.39.035: Applicant for license as a funeral director or embalmer — Eligibility

 If a licensing applicant fails to complete the licensing process and his/her records show no activity for 5 consecutive years, the board will consider the application abandoned.
-No activity includes, but is not limited to:
+No activity includes, but isn't limited to:

 POL 35-2 Washington State Funeral and Cemetery Board, 8/14/2012